Help with heating

 You will first need an assessment to work out the most cost-effective improvements.
 This work will then be financed by a provider and carried out.
 You will be expected to pay for the work done through your future electricity bill.

-In Wales there is a Fuel Poverty Programme, called ‘Nest’.
-A Nest whole house assessment is available to people in Wales who are in receipt of a means tested benefit and living in the hardest-to-heat homes.
+In Wales, there is a Fuel Poverty Programme, called ‘Nest’.
+A Nest whole house assessment is available to people in Wales who are in receipt of a means tested benefit and living in a hardest-to-heat homes.
 For more information, call 0808 808 2244 or go to www.nestwales.org.uk.

 Where can I get more help or information?

 This factsheet is a basic overview of help with heating available.
 You can find out more information about this and any other help you can receive in our Disability Rights Handbook.
-This and all our other publications are available from our shop at www.radar-shop.org.uk/.
-You can also place orders by contacting Disability Rights UK on 020 7250 3222 (this is not an advice line) or by fax on 020 7247 8765.
+This and all our other publications are available from our shop at https://crm.disabilityrightsuk.org/.
+You can also place orders by contacting Disability Rights UK.

 You can get help and information at your local advice centre, such as a Citizens Advice Bureau.
 You can get more information about where to get personal advice from our Factsheet F15 - Getting advice.
 All our factsheets are free to download on our website at www.disabilityrightsuk.org.